-Over the past year, Rob has led on the development for the ‘SEND Review: Teaching Assistant Deployment’ as part of the Department of Education supported Whole School SEND programme.
+Over the past year, Rob has led on the development for the ‘SEND Review – Teaching Assistant Deployment’ as part of the Department of Education supported Whole school SEND Programme.
 The final document will be launched later in the month and will add to a growing suite of free review tools for schools.

-Led by UCL's Centre for Inclusive Education, this funded project aims to develop the way that teaching assistants can improve students’ outcomes by working in a whole class setting.
+Led by UCL Centre for Inclusive Education this funded project aims to develop the way that teaching assistants can improve students’ outcomes by working in a whole class setting.
 It will provide training, at different times, for all staff in the school:

 The programme will be delivered over 2017/2018, and all school staff in the intervention will receive training.
 The strategic school improvement input for headteachers and senior leaders will be delivered by UCL Institute of Education; the staff training will be led by the University of East London; and the in-school support and coaching will be provided by TA Reviewers from the London Leadership Strategy.

 There will be opportunities for briefing and training over 2017/18 for those not involved in the EEF funded work.

 Maria is a Specialist Leader in Education for SEND and Associate Headteacher and Inclusion Leader at St. Mary’s Primary School in East Barnet, Hertfordshire where SEN Leadership is recognised as an ‘Area of Excellent Practice’.